 Another fictitious ancient form of the name Avalon (see note to chapter 13.1, above).

 there was a moment in the Sixth Century...

 The high point in (King) Arthur’s career was the battle of Mount Badon, or Badon Hill (cf. Merlin’s ruminations during the Mars episode in chapter 15.1; see also note to chapter 9.3 on Taliessin).
 This battle seems to have taken place in the first half of the 6th century or around the year 500 ad.

-Cromwell: see note to chapter 1.3.
-John Milton (1608–74), a great poet and great scholar, was on Cromwell’s side during the English civil war an held a high office in the Commonwealth government.
+Cromwell: see note to chapter 1.3, above.
+John Milton (1608–74), a great poet and great scholar, was on Cromwell’s side during the English civil war and held a high office in the Commonwealth government.
 However, he was a much more honourable figure than Cromwell and a keen defender of the liberty of press and of conscience.
 Milton’s principal work is the long poem Paradise Lost (1667).

 English businessman (1853–1902), chief representative of British imperialism in southern Africa.
 Present-day Zimbabwe was called Rhodesia, after him, in the years 1964–1978.

 Uther was King Arthur’s father and the first to be given the name or title of Pendragon (see note to chapter 9.3, above).
 Cassivelaunus was one of Julius Caesar’s fiercest opponents during the latter’s second expedition to Britain in 54 bc.
 Geoffrey of Monmouth called him Cassibelaun and a forefather of Uther.

 As one of the modern authors has told us, the fire from Heaven must descend...

 Charles Williams in He Came Down from Heaven (1938), chapter 2.
 See also Lewis’s letter to Charles Williams of 7 June 1938 and Walter Hooper’s note 21 in Collected Letters II, p.
 227–228.